 Security: no advanced settings for authors

 This feature lets you determine who gets access to the Advanced tab of the Yoast SEO meta box and the Yoast SEO sidebar.
 In the Advanced tab, you find the settings that allow you to remove posts from the search results or change the canonical.
 These are powerful settings, and, as such, it is advisable to let only specific users access them.
 That is why, by default, only editors and administrators can see and use the Advanced tab in Yoast SEO.

 If you want all users of your WordPress website to be able to operate the Advanced tab in the Yoast SEO meta box and the Yoast SEO sidebar, you can choose to switch this feature “off”.
-To do that, go to Yoast SEO in the admin menu, click the General menu item, and then the Features tab.
-You will find the toggle for this feature at the bottom of the screen.
+To do that, go to Yoast SEO in the admin menu, click the Settings menu item, and then the Site basic tab within the General > then navigate to Site preferences > and find the toggle for Restrict advanced settings for authors.

 The settings in the Advanced tab of the Yoast SEO meta box and the Yoast SEO sidebar

 With the Advanced tab in Yoast SEO, you can determine how search engines crawl and index your post or page.
 There are five settings in the tab:

 1. Allow search engines to show this Post in search results?